jaredmcateer/ngVue3/packages/ngVue3/docs/plugins.md

 `useNgVuePlugins` creates an Angular service `$ngVue`.
 This service implements a custom plugins system and a means to pass through Injectables and Plugins to the Vue app instance.

-### Provide/Use
+### Provide/Use/Directives

-Sometimes you simply need to add a plugin or injectable to the app instance, you don't have any specific need for angular but due to ngVue's archtecture the app instance isn't readily available, `$ngVueProvider` has pass through function to help you with that.
+Sometimes you simply need to add a plugin, injectable or directive to the app instance, you don't have any specific need for angular but due to ngVue's architecture the app instance isn't readily available, `$ngVueProvider` has pass through function to help you with that.

 ```ts
 angular